Salwa-Alhajali/library_project/README.md

+# 📚 Library Project

 <img src="https://github.com/user-attachments/assets/ba7796c5-339b-4026-ad8c-d537a096dd20" alt="lip" style="width: 400px; height: 400px;">

-📚 Library Project — README

-This program is a simple Library Management System.
+This program is a simple **Library Management System**.
 It acts like a small library where books are stored, and you (as the librarian or shop owner) can:

-Add new books
+* Add new books

-Display all books
+* Display all books

-Search for books
+* Search for books

-Update book details
+* Update book details

-Delete books (for example, when a book is sold)
+* Delete books (for example, when a book is sold)

-Count how many books are stored
+* Count how many books are stored

 It gives you the basic tools to manage a small collection of books.

-🧭 How to Use the Commands

-1) ➕ Add a new book

-You enter: Title, Author, ID.

-The book is stored in the first empty slot.

-Use this when you want to add new data to the library.

-2) 📋 Display all books

-Prints all stored books.

-Use this to check everything saved in the library.

-3) 🔍 Search by ID

-You enter a book ID.

-Shows the book with that ID if found.

-Use this if you know the ID code.

-4) 🏷️ Search by Title

-You enter a book Title.

-Shows the book with that title if found.

-Use this if you remember the name but not the ID.

-5) 🗑️ Delete a book

-⚠️ Important: you must enter the ID, not the title (bug in code).

-Removes the book from the library.

-Use this when you want to remove a record (for example, after selling the book).

-6) ✏️ Update book information

-You enter a book ID.

-Then enter new Title and new Author.

-Use this if you want to change or correct a book’s details.

-7) 🔢 Count books

-Shows how many books exist in the library.

-⚠️ Counter may increase incorrectly if repeated many times without restart (bug in code).

-Use this to know how many books you currently have.

-8) 🚪 Exit

-Ends the program.

-Use this when you finish managing the library.
+---

+## 🧭 How to Use the Commands

+### 1) ➕ Add a new book

+* You enter: **Title, Author, ID**.
+* The book is stored in the first empty slot.
+* Use this when you want to add new data to the library.

+### 2) 📋 Display all books

+* Prints all stored books.
+* Use this to check everything saved in the library.

+### 3) 🔍 Search by ID

+* You enter a book **ID**.
+* Shows the book with that ID if found.
+* Use this if you know the ID code.

+### 4) 🏷️ Search by Title

+* You enter a book **Title**.
+* Shows the book with that title if found.
+* Use this if you remember the name but not the ID.

+### 5) 🗑️ Delete a book

+* ⚠️ Important: you must enter the **ID**, not the title (bug in code).
+* Removes the book from the library.
+* Use this when you want to remove a record (for example, after selling the book).

+### 6) ✏️ Update book information

+* You enter a book **ID**.
+* Then enter new **Title** and new **Author**.
+* Use this if you want to change or correct a book’s details.

+### 7) 🔢 Count books

+* Shows how many books exist in the library.
+* ⚠️ Counter may increase incorrectly if repeated many times without restart (bug in code).
+* Use this to know how many books you currently have.

+### 8) 🚪 Exit

+* Ends the program.
+* Use this when you finish managing the library.

+---

+## ✅ Summary

+This program is a **mini library system**.
+It allows you to manage a collection of books just like a shop owner or librarian: add, search, update, delete, or count books.
+You interact with it using the menu and by entering the required data when asked.